HomePage Path

 Street Map

-Farne Island Tower is located on Inner Farne, two and a half miles off the Northumberland coast, at Seahouses.
+Prior Castells Tower is located on Inner Farne, off the coast at Bamburgh.

-The site is owned by The National Trust, who charge a fee to land.
-Inner Farne can be visited daily, April, August and September 10:30-6:00pm, May to July 1:30-5:00pm.
-Boat trips leave from Seahouses harbour, weather permitting.
+The site is owned by The National Trust and Inner Farne can be visited daily, April, August to October 10:30-6:00pm, May to July 1:30-5:00pm.
+Boat trips leave weather permitting, from the harbour at Seahouses.

 |HomePage|Castle Index|UK Map|Scotland|North|Midlands|East Anglia|Wales|South|Search|Wallpaper|Hotel Search|E-Mail|Blog|